google/libphonenumber/FALSEHOODS.md

     data type.
-You can't do arithmetic on them, and while 007, 07 and 7 are the same number they are not necessarily the same phone number - in some countries a leading 0 is significant and forms part of the number itself (see A leading zero in numbers formatted for domestic usage can always be discarded when dialing from abroad).
-Moreover, a phone number may contain other diallable characters (see Phone numbers contain only digits) or an extension portion, dialled after waiting for a tone.
+You can't do arithmetic on them, and while 007, 07 and 7 are the same number they are not necessarily the same phone number - in some countries a leading 0 is significant and forms part of the number itself (see *A leading zero in numbers formatted for domestic usage can always be discarded when dialing from abroad*).
+Moreover, a phone number may contain other diallable characters (see *Phone numbers contain only digits*) or an extension portion, dialled after waiting for a tone.

+    **Tip:** Use the library to parse and format numbers to handle this correctly for every country.

 1.  **Phone numbering plans published by governments or telecoms represent reality**